-Sick workers due to workplace injuries or other work conditions may be eligible for leave, light job duties and disability benefits under the Workers’ Compensation Act.
+Sick workers due to workplace injuries or other work conditions may be eligible for leave, light job duties, and disability benefits under the Workers’ Compensation Act.

 Federal workers’ compensation laws provide compensation for workers belonging to certain groups, such as mineral workers who suffer from black lung disease.

-State Workers’ Compensation Boards monitor the application of state worker compensation rules that vary from state to state, but it generally covers a broader section of staff than federal laws the US The U.S.
+State Workers’ Compensation Boards monitor the application of state worker compensation rules that vary from state to state, but it generally covers a broader section of staff than federal laws in the US The U.S.

 Department of Labor provides workers with compensation information in all 50 states Board, is related to policy for termination of contract due to Ill health.